 Despite the significant advantages of zone picking, there are also a few issues to consider, such as:

-- Central picking area.
-There must be a method for efficiently reshuffling picked items into their designated customer orders, which may represent a level of organization that does not currently existing within the company.
+Central picking area.
+There must be a method for efficiently reshuffling picked items into their designated customer orders, which may represent a level of organization that does not currently exist within the company.

 Responsibility.
 It can be difficult to track down the reason for a picking error, since a large number of pickers may be involved in each order.